1. Getting Started

 :data {:fulcro/actors {:actor/this (scf/actor Thing [:thing/id 1])}}})

 The above code defines a chart that will have :fulcro/aliases on the local data model because of the statechart definition, and will have a runtime value for the :fulcro/actors based on data that was passed during start.
-Anthing initialized this way will go into the local data store (which is a path based on the session id in the app database).
+Anything initialized this way will go into the local data store (which is a path based on the session id in the app database).

 Changing aliases and actors on the fly is therefore a simple matter of doing an op/assign operation on the data model.